 Near the end of each term, you will work with your adviser to develop a course schedule for the next term that will assist in major exploration, skill development, and life development.

-To remain eligible for financial aid at Saint Mary’s, an undergraduate student must maintain what is called Satisfactory Academic Progress (SAP).
-To demonstrate Satisfactory Academic Progress, a student’s academic performance must meet two main SAP components, including a sufficient grade point average (GPA) and appropriate credit completion.
+To remain eligible for financial aid at Saint Mary’s, an undergraduate student must maintain what is called satisfactory academic progress (SAP).
+To demonstrate satisfactory academic progress, a student’s academic performance must meet two main components, including a sufficient grade point average (GPA) and appropriate credit completion.